OpenNebula/docs/source/advanced_components/marketplace/market_dh.rst

 - Approximately 6GB of storage plus the container image size configured on your frontend.
 - As images are builded in the OpenNebula Frontend node the architecture of this node will limit the images architecture.

+.. warning:: OpenNebula service must be restarted after providing permissions to ``oneadmin`` for  running docker.

 Configuration
 ================================================================================